-Allegations involving the Provost shall be submitted to the President.
-In any case involving the Provost, the President or his or her designee shall carry out the responsibilities assigned to the Vice Provost for Research under this Policy.
+Allegations involving the Executive Vice President/Provost shall be submitted to the President.
+In any case involving the Executive Vice President/Provost, the President or his or her designee shall carry out the responsibilities assigned to the VPRI under this Policy.